 Thus, we face the paradox: on the one hand, we try to earn money to send our children to better schools, but on the other hand, we give them a bad example of how to manage that money.
 We show them that a wish should be immediately fulfilled.
 Where can we find benefits in all this?

 Shopping is a mindset

-Recently the minimalists movement has become more and more successful.
-In highly developed countries, those who speak of a minimalist lifestyle, are those who used to look for happiness on the Porsche seats not so long ago.
+Recently the minimalists movement is becoming more and more successful.
+In highly developed countries, those who speak of a minimalist lifestyle are the ones who used to look for happiness on the Porsche seats not so long ago.
 As they admit, the feeling of emptiness in a house full of luxury stuff makes you redefine your life map.
 There are also people who, despite having a lot of money, decide to live a modest life instead of buying expensive cars or bigger TVs.
 They buy little houses, they ride a bike, instead of driving a car and they wear the same jacket for years.
-Minimalism is not about throwing away half of your house to the rubbish bin.
+Minimalism is not about throwing away half of your house to a rubbish bin.
 If we have plenty of household items and clothes, we can give them to those in need.
-We can check if there is any charity nearby and we can donate our stuff there.
-So when you feel like getting some new clothes and the old ones are still fine, there will surely be someone who will take your old clothes and still use it with joy.
+We can check if there is some charity nearby and we can donate our stuff there.
+So when you feel like getting some new clothes and the old ones are still fine, there will surely be someone who will take your old clothes and still use them with joy.
 When we think of shopping in this way, we reach a different level of life - helping others.